RedAngel121/NytePack/README.md

         Blood Magic Sigil of Air and (something about a meteor that dev is concerned about) Disable IE Wooden Storage Crate and Wooden Barrel?
         Adjust Sophisticated Storage settings
+        Gateways to Eternity
+        - Add an absolute metric ton of gateways cause thats going to be fun
+        - Could have integration with lightmans for special purchases (Tickets for Heart Canisters?)
+        Baubley Heart Canisters
+        - Heart cans need to be added to purchasable items from server vending machines (red = 1 / yellow = 2 / green = 3 / blue = 4)
         Loot: 1/1000 chance of a stick named "Fred's Other Cousin" / 1/10000 chance of spawning a blaze rod named "Fred's Cousin" / 1/100000 chance of spawning a pufferfish named "Fred"

     Config Changes: